medialab/minet/docs/cli.md

 Instagram user-infos
 ====================

-Scrape Instagram infos with a given username or user url.
+Scrape Instagram infos with a given username, user url or user id.

 This requires to be logged in to an Instagram account, so by default this command will attempt to grab the relevant